Codigo-io/platform/readme.md

 ## Getting started

 - You can immediately start using [Código Studio](https://studio.codigo.ai).
 Código Studio is a web-based IDE environment that comes with all the tools and programs to develop Solana programs using the CIDL.
-- You can work from your local environment by downloading the latest version of the [Código CLI](https://github.com/Codigo-io/prerelease/releases) that targets your operating system.
-After downloading, put the Código CLI in your preferred location and add this location to your environment PATH.
+- You can work from your local environment by downloading the latest version of the [Código CLI]([https://github.com/Codigo-io/platform/releases](https://docs.codigo.ai/getting-started/installation#código-cli)) that targets your operating system.

 ## CIDL Quickstart